showmen78/Neural-Network-with-optimization/readme.md

 # Neural Network Implementation from Scratch

-This repository contains a Python implementation of a feedforward Artificial Neural Network (ANN) built from scratch,   implemented for handwritten digit recognition.
+This repository contains a Python implementation of a Artificial Neural Network (ANN) built from scratch,   implemented for handwritten digit recognition.
 The implementation includes customizable layers, various activation functions, regularization options, and different optimization techniques.

 ## Table of Contents